Bobby Graham and Matthew Marden: The story behind Dugazon

 JA: Matt, what drew you to fashion as a career?

 MM: I studied art history in college.
 For five years, I worked at a New York fashion photography gallery, Staley-Wise.
-I worked at Town & Country, was a fashion director at Interview, then fashion director at Details magazine, where I stayed most of my career.
+I worked at Town & Country, then was a fashion director at Details magazine where I stayed most of my career.
 I became style director at Esquire.

 JA: Bobby, what was your experience in advertising and publishing?